New local plan, publication version: supporting evidence

 Community facilities strategy and sports facilities strategy

-In developing the proposals for the Wycombe District Local Plan and its associated infrastructure delivery plan, we have had regard to the community facilities strategy and sports facilities strategy for the Wycombe District.
+In developing the proposals for the Wycombe District Local Plan and its associated infrastructure delivery plan, we have had regard to the community facilities strategy and sports facilities strategy for the Wycombe area.

 Tree canopy cover assessment